-I understand that although the College will attempt to maintain the program as described in its publications and brochures, it reserves the right to make changes to the program, including the itinerary, travel arrangements or accommodations, at any time and for any reason, with or without notice, and that neither the College, nor the employees and agents of either, shall be responsible or liable for any loss whatsoever to participants by reason of any such cancellation or change.
-The College is not responsible for penalties assessed by air carriers that may result due to operational and/or itinerary changes, regardless of whether the participant or the College makes the flight arrangements.
+I understand that although Mission University will attempt to maintain the program as described in its publications and brochures, it reserves the right to make changes to the program, including the itinerary, travel arrangements or accommodations, at any time and for any reason, with or without notice, and that neither Mission University, nor the employees and agents of either, shall be responsible or liable for any loss whatsoever to participants by reason of any such cancellation or change.
+Mission University is not responsible for penalties assessed by air carriers that may result due to operational and/or itinerary changes, regardless of whether the participant or program administrators make the flight arrangements.
 The participant will pay any additional expense resulting from the above.
-The College reserves the right to substitute hotels or accommodations or housing of a similar category at any time.
+Mission University reserves the right to substitute hotels or accommodations or housing of a similar category at any time.